cdjq/DFRobot_STCC4/python/raspberrypi/README.md

 ## Summary

-DFRobot_STCC4 is an Arduino library specifically designed to drive the new CO2 measurement chip STCC4 produced by Sensirion. <br>
+DFRobot_STCC4 is an Arduino and raspberrypi library specifically designed to drive the new CO2 measurement chip STCC4 produced by Sensirion. <br>
 This library only provides one type of communication method: IIC, along with some basic routines.
 In theory, it supports all platforms that can use IIC.

 ## Installation